Actify

 What Are the Best Team Building Activities for Small Groups?

-The best team building activities for small groups leverage the one advantage small teams have: intimacy.
-With 3-10 people, you can run activities that would be impossible at scale — deep-dive conversations, skill swaps, and collaborative problem-solving where everyone contributes.
-The key is choosing activities that amplify closeness rather than forcing it.
+Small groups have one huge advantage: intimacy.
+With 3-10 people you can run activities impossible at scale — escape rooms where everyone contributes, cooking classes where randomized pairs work side by side, trivia rounds where nobody hides.
+Choose activities that amplify closeness rather than forcing it.
 Small groups don't need icebreakers; they need shared experiences that create inside jokes and mutual respect.

 3–10 people30–45 min/week$0–$10/person/month8 min to launch